-Lisbon is famous for a high quality of lilfe, due to the relaxed pace of life, the agreeable climate, good public safety and the low cost of living.
+Lisbon is famous for a high quality of life, due to the relaxed pace of life, the agreeable climate, good public safety and the low cost of living.
 For this reason, many people are choosing to relocate to Lisbon and purchase property, but where to move?
 There are so many great neighbourhoods, choosing one can be a difficult decision.
 Do you prefer the ancient Alfama, or trendy Baixa?
-This helpful Lisbon Lux guide to Lisbon's neighbourhoods is ideal for anyone considering a move to Lisbon.
+This helpful Lisbon Lux guide to Lisbon property is ideal for anyone considering a move to Lisbon.
 The guide covers the ten main neighbourhoods and includes information on what each neighbourhood offers, what kind of people live there, and the bairro's pros and cons.

 The article highlights the following ten neighbourhoods;

 Alfama & Graca is well known to Lisbon visitors as it is the oldest bairro surrounding the castle, "It’s either the most or the least desirable neighborhood in the city, depending on who you ask."